 Songfacts®: You can leave comments about the song at the bottom of the page.

-Queen bass player John Deacon wrote this.
-All 4 members of the group wrote at least one of their hits.
+Queen bass player John Deacon wrote this song.
+All four members of the group wrote at least one of their hits.

 John Deacon wrote this song about his wife.
 He enjoyed a rather quiet home life, and particularly in the early days of the group he was very shy and quiet, unwilling to put his song suggestions forward.